Research into Human Development in the Age of Globalization

 2. Flexible and multifaceted thinking and analytical skills

-3. Creativity through empathy for others and collaboration with diverse groups
+3. Creativity and empathy cultivated through collaboration with diverse groups of people

-5. Ability to properly execute research and summarize the results in an academic paper
+5. Ability to properly conduct research and compile the results into an academic paper.

 Doctoral Program